wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 #### 3. `node_status_changed`

 Emitted when a node's status transitions to a new state.
 The status values come from `recursive/common/enums.py:TaskStatus`.
+Includes the execution step number if context is available.

 ```json
 {